 - Be evaluated by our staff throughout this process.

-You will apply to the major program in May after you complete the Directed Observation Program.
+You will apply in May after you complete the Directed Observation Program.
 The admission process is competitive and is based on

 - Staff evaluations,